 Tuesday, April 29, 2025

 It was the gigantism first of all around the river, and then the proliferation in reduced form radiating out into the inner ring.
-The heroic items were the worst offenders, none more so than Big Al on his rearing steed in the centre of the chief plaza.
-That landmark piece stood in gargantuan bulk, raised highest toward the clouds in the middle of a ceaseless fountain with 3 - 4 dozen gushing spouts.
-Other spouts there issued from seven lions arranged on the perimeter, likewise outsize.
+The heroic items were the worst offenders, none more so than Big Al on his rearing steed in the centre of the main plaza.
+That landmark stood in gargantuan bulk, raised highest toward the clouds in the middle of a ceaseless fountain, with 3 - 4 dozen gushing spouts.
+Other spouts issued from seven lions arranged on the perimeter, likewise outsize.

 The chocolate coating meant this could not be bronze, but some kind of amalgam.